GulcanC/OPC_7_MongoDB/README.md

 ## :pushpin: The Purpose of the Project

-1. Creating a logical data model and translatint it into the API
+1. Creating a logical data model and translating it into the API
 2. Ipmlementing CRUD fonctionalty, Create, Read, Update, and Delete
 3. Storing data in a database, I choosed mongoDB
 4. Protecting data stored on an app (OWASP/RGPD)